zarr-conventions/spatial/README.md

 - **Forward compatibility**: The convention does not use a fixed enum, allowing new transform types to be added without invalidating old schemas

 Implementations should handle unknown transform types gracefully (warn or skip) rather than failing, ensuring forward compatibility as new transform types are standardized.

+### How does spatial:registration relate to GeoTIFF PixelIsArea/PixelIsPoint?

+The `spatial:registration` property directly maps to GeoTIFF's raster space concepts:

+- **`spatial:registration: "pixel"`** (default) = **GeoTIFF PixelIsArea**: Pixels represent areas/cells with boundaries at coordinate points.
+An N×M image covers bounds (0,0) to (N,M).

+- **`spatial:registration: "node"`** = **GeoTIFF PixelIsPoint**: Pixel values are point measurements at coordinate locations.
+An N×M image covers bounds (0,0) to (N-1,M-1).

+When converting GeoTIFF data to Zarr, use `spatial:registration: "node"` for PixelIsPoint GeoTIFFs and `spatial:registration: "pixel"` (or omit it) for PixelIsArea GeoTIFFs.

+### When should I use node vs pixel registration?

+The choice between node and pixel registration depends on your data type and how it should be interpreted:

+**Use node registration when:**

+- Representing discrete point measurements (e.g., weather station data interpolated to a grid)
+- Working with Digital Elevation Models where elevation values represent specific coordinate points
+- You need cells centered on specific coordinate values (e.g., cells at exactly 0°, 1°, 2° longitude)
+- Converting from point data to a gridded format
+- Converting GeoTIFF data with PixelIsPoint
+- Working with data formats that traditionally use grid registration (e.g., some GMT gridline grids, NetCDF grids)

+**Use pixel registration when:**

+- Working with imagery or raster data where pixels represent areas
+- Cell boundaries need to align with specific coordinate values
+- Processing data where edge pixels should not be cut in half at boundaries
+- Converting GeoTIFF data with PixelIsArea (the GeoTIFF default)
+- Working with formats that traditionally use cell registration (e.g., most GeoTIFFs, COG)
+- Composing with the multiscales convention for image pyramids

+**Important notes:**

+- A node-registered grid with shape [n, m] covering the same extent as a pixel-registered grid will have one more row and column
+- For example, a 1° global grid: node registration would be 181 x 361 (cells at -90° to 90° and -180° to 180°), while pixel registration would be 180 x 360 (cells between these values)
+- When in doubt, use pixel registration (the default) as it's more common for imagery and prevents edge artifacts

 ## Acknowledgements